Ecological-Complexity-Lab/cancer-networks/README.md

 * Running SBM analysis itself.
 Access code_for_link_prediction&community_detection, run `Best_Community_Arrangement.py`.
 Note that you could choose either to run on the projected network or the original bipartite network based on your need.
 * Running link prediction analysis.
 Access code_for_link_prediction&community_detection, run `run_link_prediction.py` with Python: 2.7.18.
 To change the number of predefined community, change the number of "K" in that code, detailed comments could be found in the code.

-3. R scripts meant to be ran on a local computer (on our case a Mac), including:
+3. R scripts meant to be ran on a local computer, including:
 * Producing the format needed for the SBM analysis and processing the results (`SBM_analysis.r`).
 * Preforming the rest of the scripts presented in the paper.
 All the results will be found under the `output` folder.